 - Requirements to Receive Funds: If you accept the Perkins loan, you must complete a Master Promissory Note (which is your agreement with DU that you will repay the loan) and Entrance Counseling (which will help you understand the terms of the loan) before any funds can be sent to DU.

-- Grace Period: A grace period is the period of time after you graduate (or drop below half-time enrollment) when you do not have to make loan payments.
-That means you won't have to start paying back your Perkins loan until 9 months after you graduate.
+- Grace Period: This is the period of time after you graduate (or drop below half-time enrollment) during which you do not have to make loan payments.
+So, you won't have to start paying back your Perkins loan until 9 months after you graduate.

-- Repayment Length: You will have 10 years to pay back your loan in full; however, most students pay it off faster than that because their total loan debt isn't high enough to need that amount of time for repayment.
+- Repayment Length: You will have 10 years to pay back your loan in full; however, most students pay it off faster than that because their total loan debt isn't high enough to need that amount of time.
 There is no penalty for paying your Perkins loan off early.

 - Payment Due Dates: Unlike other federal loans, your payment for a Perkins loan will be due every quarter (instead of every month).
 These due dates will be the same every year: March 1st, June 1st, September 1st and December 1st.